-Launch your latest product
+2. Launch your latest product

-Those attending technology trade shows are often there to discover what’s ahead in their world; many will expect to see new product announcements and product launches so make sure you don’t disappoint!
+Those attending technology trade shows are often there to discover what’s next in their world; many will expect to see new product announcements and product launches so make sure you don’t disappoint!
 You may decide to make the announcement at the show – keeping it a secret from the competition.
 Or you might want to “leak” the news earlier to get buyers curious and delay any decisions in favour of your competitors – this is a great tactic if you are about to launch a new product or service that is a leap forward in your industry.
 Whatever your strategy, it’s a good idea to build interest via social media prior to the show.
 Arrange for press announcements and plan to hold VIP meetings / seminars / live demonstrations on your stand.

-Know your audience
+3. Know your audience

 The audience at any trade show will be made up of a range of people – industry experts, press, competitors, hot prospects, people gathering information, your customers, your competitors’ customers and your competitors’ hot prospects.
 Each type of person will be looking for something slightly different, so make sure your stand staff are aware and have the appropriate information available for each type – competitive questioning, product information, company information etc. If your sales staff are already engaged in sales cycles, then their prospects may well be attending the show.
 They should know who plans to attend and be on the look-out for them anyway, but you should have a central list so that other members of the stand team are aware to look out for particular people.
 Technology buyers often use trade shows to assess potential solutions at an early stage in their buying process.
 If they are serious, then the chances are that they’ve already had a look at your website and possibly followed you on social media.
 If you have a marketing automation tool, investigate how quickly your stand staff can access that information on the stand to create a more personal approach to visitors.
 After the show, cross reference the details of each stand visitor to the information in your marketing system, and use that to prioritise follow-up.

-Take the right people with you
+4. Take the right people with you

 Technology buyers demand a wealth of information at every stage of their buying journey, and a trade show is a big part of that.
 To meet the expectations of key decision makers, every member of your team have to be well rehearsed in all the facts, figures and statistics relevant to your product.
 However, if you really want to impress them, consider having engineers or software developers who worked on the product at the tradeshow to address any kind of enquiry – always with the guidance of the sales people, of course!
 Anyone truly interested in your brand will appreciate having all their questions answered quickly by the most appropriate person.
 This is also an invaluable opportunity to build trust and appeal to a range of personalities.

-Social media at the show
+8. Social media at the show

 Use social media during trade shows to give attendees a compelling and immediate reason to visit your stand.
-If appropriate, generate interest by providing social media followers with a hashtag or digital coupon they can use to take advantage of an event-only, time-sensitive offer, such as “Visit us in the next 30 minutes to receive 10% off your order”.
+If appropriate, generate interest by providing social media followers with a hashtag or digital coupon they can use to take advantage of an event-only, time-sensitive offer, such as “visit us in the next 30 minutes to receive 10% off your order”.
 Keep tweeting throughout the show to capitalise on this communication and update attendees about upcoming presentations, special sessions or demos at your booth.
 Making a lasting impression at a trade show is about delivering on the overall experience, including stand design, information delivered, and attitude/experience of employees working on the stand.